List of William & Mary Tribe football seasons

-The William & Mary Tribe college football team competes in the NCAA Division I Football Championship Subdivision (formerly known as Division I-AA), representing the College of William & Mary in the Colonial Athletic Association.
+The William & Mary Tribe college football team competes in the NCAA Division I Football Championship Subdivision (formerly known as Division I-AA), representing the College of William & Mary in the Coastal Athletic Association (CAA) Football Conference.
 William & Mary has played its home games at Zable Stadium in Williamsburg, Virginia since 1935.

 William & Mary fielded its first intercollegiate football team during the 1893 season.
 Between 1896 and 1908 the team's nickname was "Orange and White", derived from the school's former colors (William & Mary now uses green and gold).
 Since white uniforms dirtied too quickly, they became known as the "Orange and Black" from 1910 through 1916.
 Between 1917 and 1977 they were known as the Indians, and throughout this period a man dressing up as a Native American would ride around on a pony along the sidelines during games.
 This practice was discontinued when the outcry of stereotyping Native Americans as well as the use of a live animal became controversial.
 Since the 1978 season William & Mary has adopted the nickname "Tribe."